 In October 2016, the contracting parties of the Montreal Protocol on Substances That Deplete the Ozone Layer unanimously adopted the Kigali Amendment (the Amendment), deciding to phase out the production and use hydrofluorocarbons (HFCs).
 HFCs were originally designed to replace refrigerants that deplete the ozone layer, but they have proven to be potent GHGs.
 The Amendment was another milestone in tackling climate change after the Paris Agreement.
 As the biggest producer and consumer of refrigerants, China made a significant contribution to the adoption of the Amendment.
-Although the domestic approval process of the Amendment has not finished, according to its rules, China should freeze the consumption of HFCs at agreed baseline levels in 2024 and cut it continuously thereafter.
-This will contribute to overall GHG emission reduction.
+According to the rules of the Kigali Amendment, China should freeze the consumption of HFCs at agreed baseline levels in 2024 and continue to reduce the production and consumption of HFCs.